Nepenthic/CADbyCAD/README.md

 ## Current prototype

-The repository contains a small Python module that can load a 2D profile from a CSV file and either generate g-code or extrude the profile into a simple 3D model.
+The repository contains a small Python module that can load a 2D profile from a CSV file and either generate g-code or create basic 3D models.
+The current tooling is intentionally tiny but aims to gradually grow into a more capable CAD/CAM environment.

 ### Usage